Bayer's Uranometria

 In this atlas, a 49th plate was included - this was one of the first European attempts at accurately depicting the stars of the southern hemisphere.

-For the Southern Hemisphere, Bayer drew on Petrus Plancius’ for the positions of the stars in the southern skies and twelve new constellations first observed by Dutch navigators Pieter Keyser (1540–1596) and Friedrich de Houtman (1571–1627) during an exploratory voyage to the East Indies in 1595.
+For the Southern Hemisphere, Bayer drew on Petrus Plancius’ publication for the positions of the stars in the southern skies and twelve new constellations first observed by Dutch navigators Pieter Keyser (1540–1596) and Friedrich de Houtman (1571–1627) during an exploratory voyage to the East Indies in 1595.

 These new constellations were first depicted on a globe circa 1598 by Hondius.
 Here, you can see Bayer’s updated rendering of the southern night sky featuring the constellations: Chamaeleon, Phoenix, Triangulum australe (southern triangle), Apus (bird of paradise), Dorado (swordfish), Musca (fly), Tucana (toucan), Volans (flying fish), Grus (crane), Pavo (peacock), Hydrus (snake), and Indus (Indian).